Top 4 Password Blunders And How Thycotic Can Help

 Another scenario is someone creates a “back door” account that now one know about, quietly hidden away for a moment of mischief at a later date…

-Well I mentioned in the title a neat firm called Thycotic and want to bring to your attention a really neat tool they’ve created called Secret Server.
+Well I mentioned in the title a neat firm called Thycotic and want to bring to your attention a tool they’ve created called Secret Server.
 I’d like to take a few moments to explain how it can help you wipe these issues from your environment, and help you tighten your policies, oh, and sleep better at night!

 A. SECRET SERVER – SECURE PASSWORD VAULT